collarbone/styleguide/Readme.md

 ### Starting the web server

-to start the web server just make sure you are in the project directory then run `python app.py`
+run the following commands from the project directory:

+`workon styleguide`
+`python app.py`

 That will run the server and you can visit the application in the browser at `http://localhost:5000`